Functional group (ecology): Effects on conservation

 Studies relating to functional diversity and redundancy occur in a large proportion of conservation and ecological research.
 As the human population increases, the need for ecosystem function subsequently increases.
 In addition, habitat destruction and modification continue to increase, and suitable habitat for many species continues to decrease, this research becomes more important.
 As the human population continues to expand and become urbanized, native and natural landscapes are disappearing, being replaced with modified and managed land for human consumption.
-Alterations to landscapes are often accompanied with negative side effects including fragmentation, species losses, and nutrient runoff, which can effect the stability of an ecosystem, productivity of an ecosystem, and the functional diversity and functional redundancy by decreasing species diversity.
+Alterations to landscapes are often accompanied with negative side effects including fragmentation, species losses, and nutrient runoff, which can affect the stability of an ecosystem, productivity of an ecosystem, and the functional diversity and functional redundancy by decreasing species diversity.

 It has been shown that intense land use affects both the species diversity and functional overlap, leaving the ecosystem and organisms in it vulnerable.
 Specifically, bee species, which we rely on for pollination services, have both lower functional diversity and species diversity in managed landscapes when compared to natural habitats, indicating that anthropogenic change can be detrimental for organismal functional diversity, and therefore overall ecosystem functional diversity.
 Additional research demonstrated that the functional redundancy of herbivorous insects in streams varies due to stream velocity, demonstrating that environmental factors can alter functional overlap.
 When conservation efforts begin, it is still up for debate whether preserving specific species or functional traits is a more beneficial approach for the preservation of ecosystem function.
 Higher species diversity can lead to an increase in overall ecosystem productivity, but does not necessarily insure the security of functional overlap.
 In ecosystems with high redundancy, losing a species (which lowers overall functional diversity) will not always lower overall ecosystem function due to high functional overlap, and thus in this instance it is most important to conserve a group, rather than an individual.
 In ecosystems with dominant species, which contribute to a majority of the biomass output, it may be more beneficial to conserve this single species, rather than a functional group.
 The ecological concept of keystone species was redefined based on the presence of species with non redundant trophic dynamics with measured biomass dominance within functional groups, which highlights the conservation benefits of protecting both species and their respective functional group.